subuser-security/subuser/CONTRIBUTING.rst

 Coding guidelines
 -----------------

  * One of the major aims of this project is to be as easy to install as possible while still maintaining a maintainable code base.
-For this reason, I have chosen to aim for compatibility with all python versions later than 2.7 including the 3.x range.
-Furthermore, there are to be NO EXTERNAL DEPENDENCIES!
+Besides Docker, git and Python3, there are to be NO EXTERNAL DEPENDENCIES!

  * Do not maintain 80 collumn code formatting.
 Any pull requests to refill to 80 collumns will be rejected.
 Refilling is based on some meaningless and ancient standard.
 I often use 60 collumn terminals which make 80 collumns hard to read, it is far easier to read line wrapped code that is of its natural length then to read line-wrapped filled code.